makeruniverse/docs/docs/workshops/workshops.md

 ### Climate Sensor

-[[Alex]] will guide you in expanding your Smart Plant Device with a climate sensor.
+[Alex](../team/team.md/# will guide you in expanding your Smart Plant Device with a climate sensor.
 It measures temperature, humidity, and air pressure.
 You'll also explore what kind of environmental conditions plants need to thrive and how you can monitor them.
 The workshop is open to all first-year students who have already developed a Smart Plant Device.

 - Location: [Hardware Studio](../studios/hardware-studio.md)
 - Dates: